madhu473bd/Persistentvolume/workflow.md

 Enter the path to the NFS file share where you want to create the PV object.

 #### Storage classes we have for `NFS` file storage are:

+StorageClass objects are created and managed by cluster administrators who can define available storage based on qualitative attributes such as “fast”, “slow”, “gold”, or “silver”, etc. These attributes can, in turn, reflect actual storage settings such as quality of service, availability, replication, backup policies, speed of disk, etc, as defined in the storage system.

 IBM Cloud Container Service provides pre-defined storage classes for `NFS` file storage so that the cluster admin does not have to create any storage classes.
 The `ibmc-file-bronze` storage class is the same as the `default` storage class.